 Good luck with whatever you decide."

-Help off set your nanny's expenses by allowing her to bring her child to work:
+Help off set your nanny's expenses by allowing them to bring their child to work:

 "A nanny who works for someone in our building basically got nothing on maternity leave—but she had been getting paid full-time for working mostly after school so the family felt that she had been given “more” than enough all along.
 (That’s one side of the story at least).
 However, the nanny then brought the baby to work with her (boy was about 4 at the time) so the nanny then saved on her own childcare."

-More experiences on letting your nanny bring her a baby to work:
+More experiences on letting your nanny bring a baby to work: